How to Watch the NBA on Saturday: TV Channel, Game Times and Odds

 Vegas Odds and Betting Lines

-The Lakers hit the road the Cavaliers on Saturday at 7:30 PM ET.
+The Cavaliers look to pull of an away win at the Pistons on Saturday at 7:00 PM ET.

 How to Watch